Malek-hammami/PC_Project/README.md

 # PC_Project
 ### Project overview
 This Power BI project analyzes PC offerings from MyTek and Tunisianet to help customers choose the right PC based on their budget and component preferences.
-The analysis focuses on comparing price ranges, component availability, and overall value between the two stores and this part is about cleaning and preparing data using MySQL
+The analysis focuses on comparing price ranges, component availability, and overall value between the two stores

 ### Data Sources